alexpevzner/froxy/src/cmd/froxy/internal/pages/content/home/xxx.md

 Here you can edit the Froxy configuration

-Use **Configuration** tab for common parameters, such as server address and user login/password and **Sites** tab to edit list of sites accessed via the server
+Use <a href="/conf/">Configuration</a> tab for common parameters, such as server address and user login/password and <a href="/sites/">Sites</a> tab to edit list of sites accessed via the server